Recoskie/JDasm/docs/Basics.md

 <br />

-Also, binary files are measured in the number of bytes in the binary file.
-Also, the size of a memory device is measured by how many bytes it can hold.
+Binary files are measured in the number of bytes in the binary file.
+The size of a memory device is measured by how many bytes it can hold.

 <h1>System Memory.</h1>